401-project-SGON/Code-Academy-Style-App/README.md

 ```

 ### Update:-PUT
-This route takes the id of the user as a parameter, we will accept all records including the specific id that we need to update as a request body. after that, the single updated object record will be returned to our dataBase.
+This route takes the id of the user as a parameter, which will accept all records including the specific id that is needed to update the request body.
+After that, the single updated object record will be returned to our database.|
 ```
 function update(req,res,next){
   req.model.update(req.params.id,req.body).then(data=>{